dxlnr/psyche/README.md

 Transcription (DNA to RNA) -> (RNA Processing) -> Translation (RNA to Protein) -> Protein Folding
 ```

+The [genetic Code](https://en.wikipedia.org/wiki/Genetic_code) is the set of rules used by living cells to translate information encoded within genetic material (DNA or RNA sequences of nucleotide triplets, or codons) into proteins.

 The coding region of a gene, also known as the **coding sequence (CDS)**, is the portion of a gene's DNA or RNA that codes for protein.

 Proteinogenic amino acids are amino acids that are incorporated biosynthetically into proteins during translation.
 The word *proteinogenic* means *protein creating*.